 At Aoba we emphasize on developing the characteristics stated in our Core Values :

 - Global leaders

 - Wise risk-takers

-Learners in K3 and K4 currently explore conceptual understandings through the four trans-disciplinary themes of global significance.
-We currently have a year-round approach to our Units of Inquiry to better align with our early years philosophy, which focuses on play and the children’s interests as a driver for their inquiries.
+Learners in the early years learn through play to develop social, thinking, communication, physical and self management skills.
+Learners explore conceptual understandings through various transdisciplinary themes of global significance.
+We currently have a year-round approach to our Units of Inquiry to better align with Aoba’s Early Years Philosophy, which focuses on play and the children’s interests as a driver for their inquiries.

-We strive for our UOIs (Unit of Inquiry) to be engaging, meaningful, challenging and significant.
+We strive for our UOIs (Unit of Inquiry) to be engaging, challenging, and meaningful.

 The PYP Exhibition is a culminating project that marks the end of the primary school years and provides students with an opportunity to showcase their learning in a meaningful way.
 Our students will have the opportunity to celebrate their learning throughout the Exhibition process with teachers, and other students within the school community, and engage in interactive learning activities.
 This will be an excellent opportunity for our students to see how their action has an impact and can be an inspiration for their community.

 To learn more about the PYP exhibition at Aoba watch the video below